 - The Pi is powered by a USB Micro power supply (like most standard mobile phone chargers).

-- You'll need a good-quality power supply that can supply at least 2A at 5V for the Model 3B, or 700mA at 5V for the earlier, lower-powered Pi models.
+- You need a good-quality power supply that can supply at least 2A at 5V for the Model 3B and 3B+, or 700mA at 5V for the earlier, lower-powered Pi models.
 We recommend the official Raspberry Pi power supply, which is designed specifically for all Raspberry Pi models.

 - Low current (~700mA) power supplies will work for basic usage, but are likely to cause the Pi to reboot if it draws too much power.
 They are not suitable for use with the Pi 3 or 4.